Tasuku-Sasaki-lab/scep/README.md

     	enforce a challenge password
   -crtvalid string
-    	validity for new client certificates in days (default "365") -csrverifierexec string
+    	validity for new client certificates in days (default "365") -csrverifierselfmade
-    	will be passed the CSRs for verification
+        will be passed the CSRs for verification with fastify API -debug
-  -debug
     	enable debug logging
   -depot string